intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 Please note that these errors *must be within the same two voices* across both chords.
 Due to the effects of consistently doubling roots, there will almost always be consecutive perfect octaves and perfect fifths between two triads, but this is not *parallel*.
 For example, a root position C major triad moving to a root position G triad likely will have two voices on C in the first chord and two voices on G in the second chord, if standard doubling practices are observed.
 This is fine as long as its not in the *same* two voices in both chords (e.g. soprano and bass both have C and then both have a G).

 Each of the four primary categories of part-writing errors are *symptoms* of voice-leading issues.
 If you understand the underlying voice-leading issues of each of these errors, you can find them more easily and avoid them in your own part-writing.

+**Once you are comfortable with the descriptions of each of the errors below, try to fix each of the errors using the interface.
+What do you have to change?
+Do you have to alter the harmony?
+Voice-leading?
+Voicing?
+In trying to fix it, do you just create further errors?**

 ## Parallel perfect fifths and perfect octaves (PP5, PP8)